markhao-cb/Chess/README.md

 # Play the game

-Under this direction, run 'ruby board.rb' in your terminal to play this game.
+Run 'ruby board.rb' in your terminal to play this game.